Byzantine–Bulgarian war of 913–927: Beginning of the war and Simeon I's coronation

 Above: a feast in Constantinople in honour of Simeon; below: a Bulgarian attack upon the Byzantines, Manasses Chronicle.

 In 912 Leo VI died and was succeeded by his brother Alexander, who set about reversing many of Leo VI's policies and reinstated Nicholas Mystikos as patriarch.
 As the diplomatic protocol of the time prescribed, Simeon sent emissaries to confirm the peace in late 912 or early 913.
-According to the Byzantine chronicler Theophanes Continuatus, Simeon informed him that "he would honour the peace if he was to be treated with kindness and respect, as it was under emperor Leo.
+According to the Byzantine chronicler Theophanes Continuatus, these emissaries said that Simeon "would honour the peace if he was to be treated with kindness and respect, as it was under emperor Leo.
 However, Alexander, overwhelmed by madness and folly, ignominiously dismissed the envoys, made threats to Simeon and thought he would intimidate him.
 The peace was broken and Simeon decided to raise arms against the Christians [the Byzantines]."
-The Bulgarian ruler, who was seeking a casus belli to claim the imperial title, took the opportunity to wage war.
 Unlike his predecessors, Simeon's ultimate ambition was to assume the throne of Constantinople as a Roman emperor, creating a joint Bulgarian–Roman state.
-The historian John Fine argues that the provocative policy of Alexander did little to influence Simeon's decision, as he had already planned an invasion, having taken into account that on the Byzantine throne sat a man who was unpopular, inexperienced and possibly alcoholic and whose successor, Constantine VII, was a sickly little boy, considered by many to be illegitimate.
+Alexander's provocative behavior furnished the Bulgarian ruler with a casus belli.
+However, the historian John Fine argues that Simeon had already planned an invasion before the failure of the embassy, judging the new Byzantine leadership to be weak: Alexander was unpopular, inexperienced and possibly alcoholic, and his successor Constantine VII was a sickly little boy, considered by many to be illegitimate.
 While Bulgaria was preparing for war, on 6 June 913 Alexander died, leaving Constantinople in chaos with an under-aged emperor under the regency of patriarch Mystikos.